Join Us As A Cadet Force Adult Volunteer (CFAV)

 Most of the activities that we deliver require qualified staff to arrange and conduct and most of these qualifications are delivered internally by the Air Cadets, where some expenses and allowances can be awarded.

-A short list of some things you can do:
+A short list of some things you can do, even with no previous experience:

 Range Officer/Marksmanship Coach